surveysolutions/docs/content/headquarters/config/server-installation/index.md

 If your server has domain name you need to change `BaseUrl` value to the name you have (without trailing slash at the end of the URL).
 Make sure that this URL can be used to open Survey Solutions app from server where application is installed, otherwise export won't work.

-Example of ini file with configured base url:
+Example of an ini-file with configured base URL:

 ``` INI
 [Headquarters]